 I estimate the long-term effects of gaining access to alternative banking networks by using the nationalities and identities of the multinational banks within each city in the five year windows from 1850-1914.
-French and German banks are the most important alternatives because they accessed the second and third largest money markets in the world after London, and were created to compete with British banks (Einzig, 1931; Kisling, 2017).
+French and German banks are the most important alternatives because they accessed the second and third largest money markets in the world after London.